adithinrajesh/Fundamentals-of-AI-and-Data-science-basic-python-codes/README.md

 14. T test in data science
 15. 1 way ANOVA in data science
 16. 2 way ANOVA in data science
+17. Linear regression in data science
+18. Logistic regression in data science

+Additionally, a basic code for visualisation of graphs used in the search strategy implementation is also included.